wootencl/apidocs-v4/source/includes/_providers.md

 /providers/ | GET | Get a list of providers meeting certain search criteria /providers/{id} | GET | Retrieve the data for a specified provider; the ID is the provider's NPI

-The /providers/ endpoint accepts the following parameters
+The /providers/ endpoint accepts the following search parameters:

 Field | Type | Description
 ----- | ---- | -----------